noxdafox/pebble/doc/index.rst

             future.cancel()

 To compute large collections of elements without incurring in IPC performance limitations, it is possible to use the *chunksize* parameter of the *map* function.
+If a `timeout` is provided, it will be applied to the whole chunk and not to the single element.
+If the computation of a chunk times out, the results for the whole chunk will be lost and a `TimeoutError` exception will be raised in place.

 ::